Gunek-945/Animal-detection-system/README.md

 > **Note:** The augmented images will be stored on your local device.

-After augmenting the images, we are done with PART 1 and we can proceed to uploading these images to Roboflow for annotations.
+After augmenting the images, we are done with `PART 1` and we can proceed to uploading these images to Roboflow for annotations in `PART 2`.